EricLarmanou/checkETC/README.md

 Required libraries: pandas, plotly

 The 3 main functions are:
 - ```py QC(Site, DateCheck = None)```: perform tests on 1 specific day.
 A html file (Report.html) is produced for that day.
 A csv file (Flags.csv) is also produced, with a single flag per file type.
-Finally for each data file, a html file containg plots is produced (the plot generation can be diabled in the ini file).
-All the files are generated in a generated directory named after the date of the processed day, at the location specified in the config file (see below).
+Optionally, for each data file a html file containg plots is produced.
+All the files are generated in a directory named after the date of the processed day, at the location specified in the config file (see below).
-- ```QC_n(Site, DateStart, DateEnd)```: perform a test for all days included in the specified range.
+- ```QC_n(Site, DateStart, DateEnd)```: perform a test for all days within the specified range, including DateStart and DateEnd.
 - ```ListReports(Site, Years=None)```: build a yearly html report, listing flags previously saved in the daily csv files.

 The 3 levels of reports: level 1: yearly / level 2: daily, level 3: daily and per file type